Lviv: Interwar period

 Germany invaded Poland on 1 September 1939 and by 14 September Lwów was completely encircled by German Army units.
 Subsequently, the Soviets invaded Poland on 17 September.
 On 22 September 1939 Lwów capitulated to the Red Army.
-The USSR annexed the eastern half of the Second Polish Republic with Ukrainian and Belorussian populations.
+The USSR annexed the eastern half of the Second Polish Republic with Ukrainian and Belarusian populations.
 The city became the capital of the newly formed Lviv Oblast.
-The Soviets reopened uni-lingual Ukrainian schools, which were discontinued by the Polish government.
+The Soviets reopened uni-lingual Ukrainian schools, which had been discontinued by the Polish government.

 The only change over imposed by the Soviets was the language of instruction, with the actual net loss of about 1,000 schools in short order.
 Ukrainian was made compulsory in the University of Lviv with almost all its books in Polish.
 It became thoroughly Ukrainized and was renamed after Ukrainian writer Ivan Franko.
-The Polish academics were laid off.
-Soviet rule turned out to be much more oppressive than Polish rule; the rich world of Ukrainian publications in Polish Lwów, for instance, was gone in Soviet Ukrainian Lviv, and many journalism jobs were lost with it.
+Polish academics were laid off.
+Soviet rule turned out to be much more oppressive than Polish rule; the rich world of Ukrainian publications in Polish Lwów, for instance, was gone in Soviet Lviv, and multiple journalism jobs were lost with it.

 German occupation

 On 22 June 1941, Nazi Germany and several of its allies invaded the USSR.
 In the initial stage of Operation Barbarossa (30 June 1941) Lviv was taken by the Germans.
 The evacuating Soviets killed most of the prison population, with arriving Wehrmacht forces easily discovering evidence of the Soviet mass murders in the city committed by the NKVD and NKGB.
-Ukrainian nationalists, organised as a militia, and the civilian population was allowed to take revenge on the "Jews and the Bolsheviks" and indulged in several mass killings in Lviv and the surrounding region, which resulted in the deaths estimated at between 4,000 and 10,000 Jews.
 On 30 June 1941 Yaroslav Stetsko proclaimed in Lviv the Government of an independent Ukrainian state allied with Nazi Germany.
 This was done without preapproval from the Germans and after 15 September 1941, the organisers were arrested.

-The Sikorski–Mayski Agreement signed in London on 30 July 1941 between Polish government-in-exile and USSR's government invalidated the September 1939 Soviet-German partition of Poland, as the Soviets declared it null and void.
+The Sikorski–Mayski Agreement signed in London on 30 July 1941 between the Polish government-in-exile and the Soviet government invalidated the September 1939 Soviet-German partition of Poland, as the Soviets declared it null and void.
 Meanwhile, German-occupied Eastern Galicia at the beginning of August 1941 was incorporated into the General Government as Distrikt Galizien with Lviv as the district's capital.
 German policy towards the Polish population in this area was as harsh as in the rest of the General Government.

-Germans during the occupation of the city committed numerous atrocities including the killing of Polish university professors in 1941.
-German Nazis viewed the Ukrainian Galicians, former inhabitants of Austrian Crown Land, as to some point more aryanised and civilised than the Ukrainian population living in the territories belonging to the USSR before 1939.
+During the occupation of the city, the Germans committed multiple atrocities, including the killing of Polish university professors in 1941.
+German Nazis viewed the Ukrainian Galicians, former inhabitants of Austrian Crown Land, as more aryanised and civilised than the Ukrainian population living in the territories belonging to the USSR before 1939.
 As a result, they escaped the full extent of German acts in comparison to Ukrainians who lived to the east, in the German-occupied Soviet Ukraine turned into the Reichskommissariat Ukraine.